Varennes - QC

-Job Description Chiropractor
+Job Description: Chiropractor

 A Chiropractor is a healthcare professional who diagnoses, treats and works to prevent issues related to bones, joints, muscles and the neuromusculoskeletal system.
 They can treat everything from joint pain to misaligned spines through corrective manipulations and other physical treatments.
 They can practice in private clinics specifically for chirpordery, or in hospitals, general clinics and other healthcare facilities in association with healthcare professionals in other disciplines.
 A Chiropractor can treat both acute injuries and long-term chronic conditions.
 Each patient will have unique needs, and it is up to the Chiropractor to design a custom plan of treatment to address their symptoms.

-5 Requirements to be Chiropractor
+5 Requirements To Be A Chiropractor

 - Three years of undergraduate study at the university level